About the Madrasah

 Our vision is to have a high-quality madrasah which teaches Islam in practical terms in our modern world with a view to creating and nurturing the minds of our youth to empower them with knowledge and confidence about their beautiful religion.

 The teaching is done via group classes and individual teaching and checking.
 Each class is taught through a defined syllabus with group or individual lessons and thereafter each child is checked individually.
 Every student has and individual learning plan to develop that child and this concludes with end of year tests or performance reports.
 These are used to evaluate the progress of the students and provide support where needed.
 This is being constantly improved to ensure progress is regularly monitored.

 We have currently adopted the Safar Academy syllabus as a foundation to our Madrasah, including the Qāidah and Tajweed books, Du’ā books and Islamic Studies books.

 To run effectively and efficiently, the Madrasah Management Committee has formulated special rules and regulations that must be accepted and adhered to by parents/guardians and students in order to be admitted and to remain in the madrasah.
 These rules indicate acceptable levels of behaviour, attendance and attainment.
 The madrasah reserves the right to amend existing rules or introduce new rules at any time.

 We are proud to have teachers that take a great interest in the children’s education.
-Our teachers reflect the diversity of our students and amongst them are fluent in Arabic, Somali, Pushto and Urdu.
-All teachers are given training in the subjects they teach and additionally undergo safeguarding training and general health and safety training.
-Specific teachers are also trained in paediatric first aid.
+Our teachers are given resources and training in the subjects they teach and additionally undergo safeguarding training and general health and safety training.